Badboyswxl/al/README_en.md

 #### 3.2: Future Development

-- Install nginx using Ansible - In progress (supporting CentOS 8, Ubuntu, Debian)
+- Install nginx using Ansible - In progress (supporting CentOS 8)
 - Install MySQL using Ansible - Not started
 - Install PHP using Ansible - Not started